Words and Photography by Nadine Wilmanns

 Asking meaningful questions can make all the difference in a conversation and can generally be a great habit.

-Yesterday, I met a few other photographers at the beautiful Atelier Novea.
-Part of our group was Shalynn Crawford, who does interesting things like birth photography, but also photographs babies who die during or after birth.
-She shared that after such a photo day, she needs to take a few days for herself to recover.
+This autumn, I met with a few other photographers at the beautiful Atelier Novea.
+Part of our group was Shalynn Crawford, who specializes in birth photography.
+She also photographs babies who die during or after birth.
+“After such a challenging assignment, I need to take a few days for myself to recover”, she shared.
 Couples photographer Nina Schulz said that she doesn’t edit in the evenings anymore, but now protects her free time.
 This was an important reminder for me that it’s important to take care of ourselves if we want to stay in the game for the long run.

 Meaningful Questions

 Secondly, in our conversation, Shalynn asked me whether I write daily (she does and says she’s amazed by the effect it has).
 What an unusual and meaningful question!
-In conversations with people we don’t know very well, we tend to ask all sorts of meaningless questions just to keep the conversation going.
-Why not ask something truly interesting that not only opens the opportunity to learn something, but also makes the person who is being asked think and reflect, and possibly come up with new insights and ideas on their own – simply because of a question that led to more.
+In conversations with people we don’t know very well, we tend to ask all sorts of meaningless questions – only to keep the conversation going.
+Why not ask something truly interesting that not only opens the opportunity to learn something, but also makes the person who is being asked think – and possibly come up with new insights and ideas on their own.
+Simply because of a question that led to more.

 How questions can lead to arrows

-In fact, thanks to the idea of Emily P. Freeman from my favourite podcast, The Next Right Thing, I use questions in my daily journaling.
+Thanks to the idea of Emily P. Freeman from my favourite podcast, The Next Right Thing, I use questions in my journaling.
 Often, there are things that I want to complain about, but as we all know, complaining leads to nothing good.
-However, if I phrase it as a question, it may lead to an arrow – this is how I understood Emily P. Freeman’s idea.
-An arrow is a possibility, a hint, or a next step that I could take to help with the unsatisfying situation – simply an arrow in the right direction.
+However, if I phrase it as a question, it may lead to an arrow – this is Emily P. Freeman’s term for a possibility, a hint, or a next step that I could take to help with the unsatisfying situation – simply an arrow in the right direction.

 Yesterday, I realized that questions are more valuable than I would have thought, and Shalynn confirmed that.
-Asking meaningful questions instead of just telling things encourages the other person to come up with their own ideas and solutions that match their personality and experiences.
-And this, in return, may teach me, as the questioner, something too.
+Asking meaningful questions can encourage the other person to come up with their own ideas and solutions that match their personality and experiences.
+And this, in return, may teach me, the questioner, something too.

 Related